 Our Present: Bringing Higher Education to Middle Tennessee

 In order to better serve middle Tennessee, additional campus sites have been established.
 In Waverly, the Humphreys County Center of Higher Education serves students in Humphreys and surrounding counties.
-In Putnam County, the Cookeville campus of Nashville State serves the upper Cumberland region.
+In Putnam County, Nashville State serves the upper Cumberland region at the Cookeville Higher Education Campus.
 In Nashville, the Southeast Campus provides learning opportunities for all of southeastern Davidson County.
 Students can also take classes in Dickson at the Renaissance Center.
 In Clarksville, a new campus recently opened its doors to educate residents in Montgomery County.

 Our Future: Continuing to Serve Our Students